Gingertonic/grotto/notes.md

     He can visit the website again later and from the welcome page he can follow a link to login He can login from the login page and all his dives are still available He can navigate away from the Grotto website without logging out and when he returns, he does not have to sign in

+## TO ADD IN FUTURE
+Ability to add and track dive qualifications
+Ability to 'follow' other divers and see a customised dive feed of only their dives Ability to search for other users
+Ability to add a dive buddy (another user) to each dive and have the dive connected to both users

+## CURRENT LIMITATIONS
+Each user can only see a page for their first logged dive for a given divesite on a given day that day [They can log multiple dives a single site on a single day but only view the first]

+## SOME ISSUES THAT AROSE (just a small sample!)
++ Incorrect singularization of Dives (Dife!) by AR Fixed by adding activesupport gem and making an inflection file in config folder, required in config.ru (Problem arose again later when using with Tux, fixed by using `has_many :dives, :class_name => "Dive"` in User and Divesite models)

++ Tux not loading
+Fixed by using require not require_relative in config.ru

++ `has_many, through` associations not working
+Fixed by simplifying - join table was not required

+## TIMELINE

+### MONDAY
+Plan out app and file structure

+### TUESDAY GOALS:
+Create base app structure
+Write initial tests
+Get all model tests passing
+Attend lecture on Capybara testing

+### WEDNESDAY
+Finish writing tests
+Record 30min coding session
+Update tests if needed (add Capybara)
+Continue working on controller tests
+Get all basic views written

+### THURSDAY
+Pass all updated tests
+Finish all basic views
+Have fully functioning basic app
+Attend Sinatra Office Hours

+### FRIDAY
+Complete all technical requirements for project
+Start HTML/CSS

+### SATURDAY
+Complete HTML/CSS

+### SUNDAY
+Retest and adjust as needed to accommodate any copy changes made during front end design Tidy HTML/erb
+Improve seeds
+Make any other improvements noticed during testing full seeds Update Readme, spec and notes
+Push complete final project

+Record Walkthrough
+Write blogpost
+Submit for Assessment!